 Teachers College Scholarships & Fellowships

-· City Year Scholarship is an education-focused nonprofit organization operating in more than 20 U.S. cities, has established a "give a year" partnership (City Year Scholarship) with Teachers College (TC).
-The partnership highlights the visions and values of both organizations integrating the power of knowledge and service in addressing social problems.
-Each participant will be eligible to receive a scholarship from Teachers College.
-The award will be a one-time award in the amount equal to approximately 25% of tuition charges (for up to three City Year corps, alumni, or staff members per year).
+- City Year, an education-focused, nonprofit organization operating in more than 20 U.S. cities, has established a "give a year" partnership (City Year Scholarship) with TC.
+Each participant will be eligible to receive a scholarship from TC.
+The City Year Scholarship is a one-time award in the amount equal to approximately 25% of tuition charges (for up to three City Year corps, alumni, or staff members per year).
 Funds permitting, TC will allow the students to defer enrollment by one year if they decide to stay with City Year for additional time before beginning their studies.
-To learn more about City Year, click here.

-The City Year Scholarship Interest Form must be submitted to
+submit the City Year Scholarship Interest Form to firstname.lastname@example.org by January

-· The Arthur Zankel Urban Fellowship is a financial aid award in the amount of $10,000 per academic year for Teachers College students to work with disadvantaged inner-city youth.
+- The Arthur Zankel Urban Fellowship is a financial aid award in the amount of $10,000 per academic year for TC students to work with disadvantaged inner-city youth.
 The Zankel Fellowship is made possible by a gift from the estate of Arthur Zankel, who was an esteemed trustee of Teachers College.
-The Zankel Urban Fellows carry on Mr. Zankel’s legacy of passion for education by contributing their expertise to programs serving disadvantaged inner-city youth.
-All questions regarding the Zankel Fellowship should be directed to the Office of School and Community Partnerships.
+The Zankel Urban Fellows carry on Mr. Zankel's legacy and passion for education by contributing their expertise to programs serving inner-city youth.
+All questions regarding the Zankel Fellowship should be directed to the Office of School and Community Affairs.